OpenCobolIDE/OpenCobolIDE/doc/source/index.rst

    * .. glossary::

       :doc:`download`
-         Instructions on where and how to install pyQode.
+         Instructions on where and how to install OpenCobolIDE.

    * .. glossary::